Arrest warrant issued for Mexican airline magnate - report

-MEXICO CITY, July 8 (Reuters) - An arrest warrant has been issued in Mexico for Miguel Aleman, co-founder of budget airline Interjet, on criminal tax fraud charges, according to a judicial source with knowledge of the matter and Mexican media.
+MEXICO CITY (Reuters) - An arrest warrant has been issued in Mexico for Miguel Aleman, co-founder of budget airline Interjet, on criminal tax fraud charges, according to a judicial source with knowledge of the matter and Mexican media.

 Prosecutors are seeking Aleman’s detention as part of a nearly 65 million peso ($3.25 million) tax fraud investigation, newspaper El Universal and other media reported.